fjxmlzn/BSN/README.md

 **Authors:** [Zinan Lin](http://www.andrew.cmu.edu/user/zinanl/), [Vyas Sekar](https://users.ece.cmu.edu/~vsekar/), [Giulia Fanti](https://www.andrew.cmu.edu/user/gfanti/)

-**Abstract:** Spectral normalization (SN) is a widely-used technique for improving the stability of Generative Adversarial Networks (GANs) by forcing each layer of the discriminator to have unit spectral norm.
-This approach controls the Lipschitz constant of the discriminator, and is empirically known to improve sample quality in many GAN architectures.
-However, there is currently little understanding of why SN is so effective.
-In this work, we show that SN controls the two major failure modes of GAN training: exploding and vanishing gradients.
-Our proofs illustrate a (perhaps unintentional) connection with the successful LeCun initialization technique, proposed over two decades ago to control gradients in the training of deep neural networks.
-This connection helps to explain why the most popular implementation of SN for GANs requires no hyperparameter tuning, whereas stricter implementations of SN have poor empirical performance out-of-the-box.
-Unlike LeCun initialization which only controls gradient vanishing at the beginning of training, we show that SN tends to preserve this property throughout training.
-Finally, building on this theoretical understanding, we propose Bidirectional Spectral Normalization (BSN), a modification of SN inspired by Xavier initialization, a later improvement to LeCun initialization.
-Theoretically, we show that BSN gives better gradient control than SN.
-Empirically, we demonstrate that BSN outperforms SN in sample quality on several benchmark datasets, while also exhibiting better training stability.
+**Abstract:** Spectral normalization (SN) is a widely-used technique for improving the stability and sample quality of Generative Adversarial Networks (GANs).
+However, there is currently limited understanding of why SN is effective.
+In this work, we show that SN controls two important failure modes of GAN training: exploding and vanishing gradients.
+Our proofs illustrate a (perhaps unintentional) connection with the successful LeCun initialization.
+This connection helps to explain why the most popular implementation of SN for GANs requires no hyper-parameter tuning, whereas stricter implementations of SN have poor empirical performance out-of-the-box.
+Unlike LeCun initialization which only controls gradient vanishing at the beginning of training, SN preserves this property throughout training.
+Building on this theoretical understanding, we propose a new spectral normalization technique: Bidirectional Scaled Spectral Normalization (BSSN), which incorporates insights from later improvements to LeCun initialization: Xavier initialization and Kaiming initialization.
+Theoretically, we show that BSSN gives better gradient control than SN.
+Empirically, we demonstrate that it outperforms SN in sample quality and training stability on several benchmark datasets.

 ---
 This repo contains the codes for reproducing the experiments of our BSN and different SN variants in the paper.
 The codes were tested under Python 2.7.5, TensorFlow 1.14.0.